 This edited volume presents a compendium of emerging and innovative studies on the proliferation of new working spaces (NeWSps), both formal and informal (such as coworking spaces, maker spaces, fab labs, public libraries, and coffee shops), and their role during and following the COVID-19 pandemic in urban and regional development and planning.

-This book will be released on the 9th August.
+This book has now been released.
 More details can be found here.

 This book presents an original, interdisciplinary approach to NeWSps through three features: